Urinary infections during menstruation

 Can there be complications as a result of a urinary infection?

-When treated promptly and properly, complications from lower urinary tract infections are rare.
-But if it is left untreated or the treatment is not adequate, it can have serious consequences.
+When treated quickly and properly, complications from lower urinary tract infections are rare.
+But if left untreated or treated incorrectly, it can have serious consequences.

 The answer is yes.
 To do this, you can take the following measures:

-Remember: in the event of any health problem, see a doctor, especially if you have a urine infection or discomfort in your intimate area.
+Remember: if you have any health problem, go to a doctor, especially if you have a urine infection or discomfort in your intimate area.
 Self-medication is not an alternative.